Benefits for older entrepreneurs who have ceased trading

 This is how you apply for the IOAZ benefit:

-• Contact the municipality.
+• Please contact the municipality.

 • You will need:

-• your valid ID
+• your valid proof of identity

 • proof of your living situation